Clojure MCP: REPL-Driven Development with AI Assistance

 Then start the chat.

-I would start by having giving it a problem then chat with the LLM and interactively design a solution.
-You can ask Claude to "propose" a solution to a problem.
+I would start by stating a problem and then chatting with the LLM to

-Iterate on that a bit then have it either
+Iterate on that a bit then have it either:

 A. code and validate the idea in the REPL.